Co Design workshop

 She has specialised in wellbeing through her self-directed master project Mindnosis, out of her own experiences with mental health services.
 Her work used participatory methods, facilitated creative workshops and co-designed research tools.

 Sara joined Bidean to continue her work as designer exploring mental health and wellbeing.
-She also works part-time managing Real Insight's project, an initiative using design to improve mental heath services, as doing freelance commissions for other organisations.
+She also works part-time managing Real Insight's project, an initiative using design to improve mental heath services, as well as doing freelance commissions for other organisations.

 Rachita Saraogi is a designer working within the social innovation, using design thinking, strategy and research to develop connected communities and participatory culture.